 The core quintet is Catherine Wilson, piano/artistic director; Corey Gemmell, violin; Norman Hathaway, viola; Tom Mueller, cello; George Koller, bass.
-Regular collaborators include Kevin Turcotte, trumpet; Mike Murley, sax; Nick Fraser, drums; Juan Carlos Medrano, Latin percussion; and many others, including Adrian Bent (drummer from Drake’s band).
+Regular collaborators include Aysel Taghi-Zada, violin; Liza McLellan, cello; Kevin Turcotte & Alex Brown, trumpet; Mike Murley, Allison Au and Tara Davidson, sax; Virginia MacDonald, clarinet; Juan Carlos Medrano, Latin percussion; Adrian Bent (drummer from Drake’s band) and many others.

-Ensemble Vivant is dedicated to Euterpe’s mission and has been enriching the lives of children, seniors and their respective families and communities for over a dozen years.
-Euterpe’s invaluable musical initiatives are supported by Dr. Catherine Wilson’s research on Music and Healing and have been endorsed by the scientific community.
+Ensemble Vivant is dedicated to Euterpe’s mission and has been enriching the lives of children, seniors and their respective families and communities for well over 15 years.
+Euterpe’s invaluable musical initiatives are supported by Dr. Catherine Wilson’s research on Music and Healing and have been endorsed by leading neuroscientists on music and the mind.

 “Ensemble Vivant’s music-making is absolutely stirring and heart achingly beautiful… Catherine Wilson and her merry band of fellow world-class musician sparkle, pulsate, yearn, beckon, move, tango and haunt in gorgeous (and often sexy) pieces by Piazzolla, Jobim, Lecuona, Guarnieri, Nazareth, Albeniz, Anderson, Dwyer, Burke…this is chamber music at its evocative best!” – The WholeNote Magazine, Sharna Searle (For the complete March 2020 review – Click Here)